-The department/program creates a report that it will give to the President, the Dean, and the Associate Dean, and the external reviewers no later than two weeks before the external review.
-Generally the chair/coordinator is responsible for overall organization, but is not the sole author of the self-study; the writing of the self-study is a shared enterprise among department members.
+The department/program creates a report that it will give to the president, the dean, the associate dean, and the external reviewers no later than two weeks before the external review.
+Generally, the chair/coordinator is responsible for overall organization, but is not the sole author of the self-study; the writing of the self-study is a shared enterprise among department members.
 The chair is encouraged to consult with the ALO and the Office of Institutional Research about gathering and interpreting data relating to the department.
-Early in the process the department/program will set aside time for intensive discussion of the self-study issues, either as a one- or two-day retreat or over a series of meetings.
-To facilitate discussion, the chair may want to distribute a written set of possible topics or issues for the self-study to all faculty before the initial meeting.
+Early in the process, the department/program will set aside time for intensive discussion of the self-study issues, either as a one- or two-day retreat or over a series of meetings.
+To facilitate discussion, the chair/coordinator may want to distribute a written set of possible topics or issues for the self-study to all faculty before the initial meeting.

 Core Information in a Department/Program Self-Study Document

 - A history of the department/program, including changes in faculty, facilities; how the department/program has responded to results and recommendations of previous self-studies.

-- An assessment of student learning in the major based on actual student work, not student opinion, in light of the department/program learning objectives (could be a review of the department's recent annual assessments of student learning in the major).
+- An assessment of student learning in the major in light of the department/program learning objectives (i.e., a review of the department’s recent annual assessments of student learning in the major).
 Departments may also wish to assess or consider their contributions to student learning across the curriculum.